4d/docs/docs/WritePro/commands/wp-get-attributes.md

 * an element (header / footer / body / table / paragraph / anchored or inline picture / section / subsection / style sheet), or
 * a 4D Write Pro document

+In *attribName*, pass the name of the attribute you want to retrieve.

+You can also pass a collection of attribute names in *attribColl*, in which case the command will return an object containing the attribute names along with their corresponding values.

-For a comprehensive list of attributes to pass in *attribName*, as well as their scope and values, please refer to the *4D Write Pro Attributes* section.
+For a comprehensive list of attributes to pass, as well as their scope and values, please refer to the *4D Write Pro Attributes* section.

 If there are different values for the same attribute in the element passed as a parameter, the command returns: